inclusivenaming/website/content/faqs.md

 Everything in the conscious language initiative is *the exact opposite* of that.

-For example, "Denylist" is both more precise and more accurate than "blacklist";

-"Primary" is both more precise and more accurate than "master" in projects that have made the switch.
+For example, "Primary" is both more precise and more accurate than "master" in projects that have made the switch.

 The goal of this project is to use more precise words, in order to avoid unintended connotations that some common words and phrases have.
 Not